By Bill Minahan | September 17, 2020 | 0 Comments

 It requires testing and updating security controls, communication protocols, and security policies.
 Furthermore, it requires your organization to identify and quantify your network’s current risks.

-As a result, taking a cyber security assessment is an effective place to start outlining your response plan as it will lay out the groundwork and infrastructure of your entire network.
+Taking a cyber security assessment can be an effective place to start outlining your response plan as it will lay out the groundwork and infrastructure of your entire network.